 - The UK Crime And Investigation Network has a Trailer for the show Snapped: Women Who Kill which shows us a bride.
 The narration asks us what we would do if we were getting our wedding dress fitted when our groom-to-be phoned up telling us the wedding was off.
 The camera pans back to show that the bride is holding a gun and that her gown is covered in blood.

 - Also, in the episode where she actually got married, she immediately has to go into the OR, and is only wearing a scrub apron over her wedding dress as a bit of protection.

 - An episode of Lie to Me has a bride spattered with blood when her new husband is shot at the reception.

 - Kamen Rider has done this once in Kiva.
-Mio attempts to kill Taiga during there wedding ceremony.
-However the blood is later shed on her by Bishop, making this a possible subversion.
+Mio attempts to kill Taiga during their wedding ceremony.
+However the blood is later shed on her by Bishop.
 It should be noted this is the only time we see a Fangire bleeding, and even then its blue.

 - Rizzoli & Isles: "Cuts Like a Knife" opens with a bride staggering into a wedding chapel, he dress soaked with blood from her cut throat.

 - Breakout Kings: In "Off the Beaten Path", Erica is captured and dressed in a wedding veil by the escapee after she has freed his original victim.
 Charlie rescues her by shooting the escapee, splattering Erica and the veil with his blood.